knative/docs/docs/eventing/sources/sinkbinding/reference.md

 |-------|-------------|----------------------|
 | `extensions` | Specifies which attributes are added or overridden on the outbound event.
 Each `extensions` key-value pair is set independently on the event as an attribute extension. | Optional  |

+!!! note
-**Note:** Only valid [CloudEvent attribute names][cloudevents-attribute-naming] are allowed as extensions.
+    Only valid [CloudEvent attribute names][cloudevents-attribute-naming] are
+    allowed as extensions.
 You cannot set the spec defined attributes from the extensions override configuration.
 For example, you can not modify the `type` attribute.

 #### Example: CloudEvent Overrides